ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

     prevent the reification of race as a biological entity."
 [Boyd_2020]_

-    Health metrics researchers should embrace a critical race theory (CRT) framework, which provides "tools for conducting research and practice are intended to elucidate contemporary racial phenomena, expand the vocabulary with which to discuss complex racial concepts, and challenge racial hierarchies" [Ford_Airhihenbuwa_2010]_.
+    Health metrics researchers should embrace a critical race theory (CRT) framework, which provides "tools for conducting research and practice
+    [that] are intended to elucidate contemporary racial phenomena, expand the vocabulary with which to discuss complex racial concepts, and challenge racial hierarchies" [Ford_Airhihenbuwa_2010]_.
 Embracing a CRT framework might entail some of the following: